intel/AI-PC_Notebooks/AI-Upscaling-With-NPU/README.md

 ./tools/run_pixi.sh project export conda-environment --platform linux-64 environment.yml
 ```

+### Cleaning Up

+To clean up the created environment, delete the `.pixi` directory located in the root of the sample.

 ## Example Output

 Users should be able to see a side-by-side comparison of the original and upscaled images and videos as well as the performance comparison between running the model on the CPU and NPU.